Vexandada/vexandada/README.md

  - Fragments

 ## Framework Used
-Modelñviewñviewmodel (**MVVM**) is a software design pattern that is structured to separate program logic and user interface controls.**MVVM** is also known as model-view-binder.
+Model‚Äìview‚Äìviewmodel (**MVVM**) is a software design pattern that is structured to separate program logic and user interface controls.**MVVM** is also known as model-view-binder.
 The separation of the code in MVVM is divided into View, ViewModel and Model.

 ## Libraries Used
  - Room
  - SweetAlert

 ## License
- Copyright 2019 Ashmita Regmi_77209981.
+ Copyright 2020 Vexan dada.
 The British College.